Primordial black holes capture by stars and induced collapse to low-mass stellar black holes: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Observational constraints for the abundance of PBHs have left only the asteroid-mass window, $10^{-16} \lesssim m_b/M_\odot \lesssim 10^{-11}$, as the one where all the DM may be composed of PBH \citep{2021RPPh...84k6902C}.
-This manuscript shows that if the DM is indeed made of these PBH, the first generation of low-mass stars formed at $z\sim 20$ in low-mass halos would have a high probability to make stellar black holes with masses less than a Chandrasekhar mass, through the process of capture of a PBH by the main-sequence star and the subsequent accretion and growth of the PBH.
+Observational constraints for the abundance of PBHs have left only the asteroid-mass window, $10^{-16} \lesssim m_b/M_\odot \lesssim 10^{-11}$, as the one where all the DM may be composed of monochromatic PBHs \citep{2021RPPh...84k6902C}.
+Extended mass distributions of PBHs open additional windows \citep{2022ApJ...926..205C}, but constraining those distributions is a complex process.
+For an overview we refer to \citet{2017PhRvD..96b3514C, 2018JCAP...01..004B} .

+This manuscript shows that if the DM is indeed made of these asteroid mass PBHs, the first generation of low-mass stars formed at $z\sim 20$ in low-mass halos would have a high probability to make stellar black holes with masses less than a Chandrasekhar mass, through the process of capture of a PBH by the main-sequence star and the subsequent accretion and growth of the PBH.
 The final black hole may reach a mass comparable to the initial stellar mass, with uncertainties related to the possible formation of an accretion disk around the growing black hole.
 The reason is that the radiative efficiency of such a disc might be able to hamper accretion by dispersing the stellar material when only a small fraction of the stellar mass has been accreted.
 Other uncertainties include the possible role of external tidal perturbations or internal ones due to, for example, a planetary system around the star.
 The PBH capture rate would also be heavily modified in binary stars \citep{2012PhRvL.109f1301B}.
 Further work will be needed to clarify some of these uncertainties; nevertheless, the calculations presented in this paper suggest as a likely outcome of this asteroid-mass PBH scenario that many low-mass stellar black holes formed in this process may exist today in the Milky Way, after having originated in early dwarf galaxies that later merged into our Galaxy.

 This paper extends earlier works \citep{2009ApJ...705..659A,2009MNRAS.399.1347B,2013PhRvD..87b3507C} with calculations that use models of very metal-poor main-sequence stars of low mass, an analysis of the impact of external tidal perturbations on the PBH capture rate (with an improved treatment compared to previous work, e.g. \citet{2013PhRvD..87l3524C, 2014PhRvD..90h3507C}), and its dependence on the PBH mass.
 We reach the remarkable conclusion that the capture of PBH by these low-mass stars formed in the early DM halos with highest phase-space densities should occur for most stars formed within a halo radius $R\sim 0.03 R_v$ (a typical location for star formation in galactic halos), over this whole asteroid-mass range for PBH.